fgreinacher/opinions/README.md

 # Opinions

-Som of my opinions persisted so that I don't have to write them down again and again :rofl:
+Some of my opinions persisted so that I don't have to write them down again and again :rofl:

 ## Technology